 Ever sat in a church service where half the congregation couldn't understand the sermon?
 Spf.io (pronounced "spiffy-oh") is an all-in-one AI translation and accessibility platform built to break down language barriers in worship services, conferences, civic meetings, and everyday conversations.^1

-Beyond live events, spf.io handles video and audio subtitling, document translation, slide translation, multilingual polls, and real-time multilingual conversations through its Convo feature.^1 Churches can customize the AI to learn their vocabulary, and the platform offers both autopilot mode and supervised AI where a human editor reviews captions in real time for higher quality.^3 Recent updates include real-time text-to-speech voice gender switching so audiences can distinguish between speakers, a zoom-in feature for presentations, custom theme branding, interactive QR codes, and a private live translation mode with access codes and audio-only output for sensitive internal events.^4
+Beyond live events, spf.io handles video and audio subtitling, document translation, slide translation, multilingual polls, and real-time multilingual conversations through its Convo feature.^1 Churches can customize the AI to learn their vocabulary, and the platform offers both autopilot mode and supervised AI where a human editor reviews captions in real time for higher quality.^3 Recent updates include real-time ProPresenter translation that automatically detects and translates slides the moment they appear on screen — including image-based slides via OCR — timed for Pentecost Sunday 2026.^4 Other recent features include text-to-speech voice gender switching so audiences can distinguish between speakers, a zoom-in feature for presentations, custom theme branding, interactive QR codes, and a private live translation mode with access codes and audio-only output for sensitive internal events.^5

 Why Christians Love It"This is the first time I felt included." — A non-English-speaking attendee at One Voice Fellowship, after her first service with spf.io translation^3